Dcn. Rich Hamilton

 We are excited to celebrate your child’s Baptism at St. Mary Parish!
 Any child under the age of seven years can be baptized by the faith of his or her parents.
 Parents and Godparents must have attended a Baptism prep class within the last two years.
-Contact David Suddjian to discuss requirements and scheduling.
+Classes are offered at St. Mary on the third Saturday of each month.
+Contact Dcn.
+Rich for class registration.

 Will you be godparents for an upcoming baptism?
 Download our Godparent Eligibility Form here.